Semrush helps you:

 Email Newsletter Template

-Let’s break it down.
+Let’s break it down:

-Subject Line = Short and Sweet
+Keep Your Subject Line Short and Sweet

-Your subject line should outline your newsletter content… without giving away the farm.
+Your subject line should outline your newsletter content—without giving away the farm.

 Email newsletter open rate